jonkracht/technical-notes/git-notes.md

 # Git

 * Distributed version control system for software projects
-* Created by Linus Torvalds
+* Created by Linus Torvalds and first released in 2005
 * Some common web servers for hosting git projects are Github, Gitlab, and Bitbucket.